Pre-injury Characteristics and Outcomes of Individuals who Do and Do Not Receive Rehabilitation

 Individuals with traumatic brain injuries, healthcare providers, and researchers

 The researchers were not surprised that individuals who were discharged to long-term care facilities reported the poorest qualities of life.
 The researchers were surprised that individuals who received inpatient rehabilitation or were discharged to home reported poorer qualities of life—relatively few reported good or excellent quality of life.
 They suspect that their poorer outcomes and perceptions of quality of life at one year be because these individuals had more significant ongoing disabilities or deficits – regardless of how severe their injuries may have seemed initially.
+However this study did not specifically assess that.
+In any case, keep in mind that this study was not intended to directly assess the effectiveness of inpatient rehabilitation.

 Individuals who were discharged from the hospital to home without rehabilitation tended to have milder brain injuries, better outcomes, and reported the highest quality of life.
 Individuals who were discharged from the hospital or inpatient rehabilitation to long-term care facilities reported having the poorest functional abilities and the lowest qualities of life.
 For all participants at one-year after the injury, discharge to a long-term care facility, having a severe brain injury, being female, being a minority, and having government-funded health insurance were factors associated with poor functional abilities.
 Working at the time of the injury was the factor associated with more favorable outcomes and more positive perceptions of health.